-First of all, thank you to those of you who have downloaded or purchased The Gift of Christmas Present: Advent Devotions for Regaining Hope, Peace, Love and Joy.
+First of all, thank you to those of you who have purchased The Gift of Christmas Present: Advent Devotions for Regaining Hope, Peace, Love and Joy.
 I hope you’re finding it encouraging and helpful.
+A big shoutout to my church, The Practice Church, who purchased copies for their congregation to enjoy.

 During the holidays, sometimes tensions can run high.
 Conflicts happen, despite our best intentions.
-Since that happens to be the topic of today’s entry from The Gift of Christmas Present, I thought I’d share it with you.
-(It’s a little like those free samples they used to hand at Costco in the old days.)
+Maybe you’re looking toward Christmas, which is a week from today, and feeling a sort of quiet dread.
+Since conflict happens to be the topic of this entry from The Gift of Christmas Present, I thought I’d share it with you.

 If you haven’t got your copy yet, it’s not too late to jump in.
-The sample below is today’s entry, but you can also just dip in and out of this book and ignore the dates.
-Why not give yourself five minutes right now to refocus, rest and reflect?
+Yeah, we are in the final week of Advent, and maybe you haven’t had time to read or reflect.
+That’s cool.
+It’s been a tough year for me, too.
+But give yourself all the grace in the world.
+You could totally dip in and out of this book and ignore the dates.
+You could read it during January if you want.
+But hey, why not give yourself five minutes right now to refocus, rest and reflect?

 I’d love to hear what thoughts today’s journaling question prompted—or your overall thoughts on this resource.
 Thanks for reading!